rahulchoudhary1999/ORMFramework/README.md

 Implementation(how to perform operations) :
 -------------------------------------------
-1)First Example will show you how to do save operations.
+1)First Example will show you how to do save operation.

 ```
 import java.text.*;